In today's digitally connected world, industrial control systems (ICS) play a crucial role in managing operations across various industries.

 You should also limit inter-segment communication to only essential data flows and regularly monitor and update segmentation configurations to adapt to changing operational needs.
 Make sure you are also using technology that can validate whether ICS network zones are working as they should.

-To learn more about how to implement segmentation in your ICS networks, read our blog post on the topic.
+Learn more about how to implement segmentation in your ICS networks →

 5. Provide Regular Cybersecurity Training